input-output-hk/cardano-sl/docs/unknown-data.md

 ## verifyAllIsKnown flag

-Let's assume that version comparison as described above Let's denote flag `verifyAllIsKnown` and assign it value:
+Let's assume that version comparison as described above.
+Let's denote flag `verifyAllIsKnown` and assign it value:
 * `True` if check is to be done, i.e. only known data should be considered valid (unknown data is prohibitied)
 * `False` otherwise